Nutanr15/taskchallenge/README (4).md

-# Automated Backup Solution to AWS S3
+# Automated Backup Solution

-This project provides a simple automated backup solution using a Bash script.
+This project provides a simple automated backup solution using a python script.
 The script compresses a specified directory and uploads it to an AWS S3 bucket.
 After the backup, it generates a log file that reports the success or failure of the operation.

 ---